-Units Unit - Clock Design Challenge Unit - Sheet Metal Challenge This unit that will enable students to engage with tools and processes used in the production of a Mantle Clock whilst actively following workplace health and safety procedures in a workshop environment to solve a closed design brief.
+Units Unit: Clock Design Challenge Unit: Sheet Metal Challenge This unit that will enable students to engage with tools and processes used in the production of a Mantle Clock whilst actively following workplace health and safety procedures in a workshop environment to solve a closed design brief.
 Students will learn critical construction techniques including marking out and assembly.
 This project will require students to develop their skills using the design process to create an individual design solution.
 This project requires students to construct a sheet metal project to solve a closed design brief.
 Students will learn construction techniques including marking out, folding and assembly methods.
 Students will actively engage in safe working practices whilst learning the construction processes.
 Students will have the ability to produce customised design options as part of the planning in the design process.
-Unit - Folding Chair Project This project requires students to develop critical construction techniques used in the construction of timber projects.
+Unit: LED Touch Lamp Design Challenge This unit that will enable students to engage with tools and processes used in the production of a LED Touch Lamp whilst actively following workplace health and safety procedures in a workshop environment to solve a closed design brief.
+Students will learn critical construction techniques including marking out, soldering and assembly techniques.
+This project will require students to develop their skills using the design process to create an individual design solution.
+Unit: Folding Chair Project This project requires students to develop critical construction techniques used in the construction of timber projects.
 Students will follow safe working practices and use timber technologies to create a folding timber chair.
 The focus of this unit will be to examine critical construction processes.
-Unit - LED Touch Lamp Design Challenge This unit that will enable students to engage with tools and processes used in the production of a LED Touch Lamp whilst actively following workplace health and safety procedures in a workshop environment to solve a closed design brief.
-Students will learn critical construction techniques including marking out, soldering and assembly techniques.
-This project will require students to develop their skills using the design process to create an individual design solution.
-Areas Assessed Projects - Mantle Clock and Folding Chair • Knowledge and Understanding • Processes and Production Skills Projects - Sheet Metal Project and LED Touch Lamp • Knowledge and Understanding • Processes and Production Skills Special Subject Requirements Black Leather Shoes required for every lesson Pencil (HB)
+Areas Projects - Mantle Clock and Folding Chair Projects - Sheet Metal Project and LED Touch Lamp Assessed Knowledge and Understanding Knowledge and Understanding Processes and Production Skills Processes and Production Skills Special Black Leather Shoes required for every lesson Subject Pencil (HB) Requirements